xone4/Cosmic-Cognition-Project/README.md

 ## VII.
 Main Stages of Implementation

 The transition toward this future requires a systematic plan, starting from the development of basic infrastructure to achieving complete integration between human and artificial intelligence.
-Therefore, this theory proposes a series of fundamental evolutionary stages, creating a comprehensive roadmap for implementation of this concept.
+Therefore, this proposition proposes a series of fundamental evolutionary stages, creating a comprehensive roadmap for implementation of this concept.
 This means we need a structured approach to navigate all of the challenges and opportunities.

 1.  **Initial digital singularity in AI and computing**: The creation of advanced AI and computing capabilities.
 This involves the initial development of general-purpose AI that surpasses human-level intelligence.
 2.  **Integration with the physical world**: Medicine, engineering, architecture, and other practical fields.
 AI will be used in these domains to transform daily life.
 This would make our technologies and physical world more efficient and more responsive to human needs.